chimaera66/DNA-autosomal-superkit-creator/README.md

     * Company priority
         - Decides which company genome that are preferred if several companies has called the same position in the same chromosome (calls get priority over nocalls by default

-3. run python main.py and the program will parse the DNA files in the default directory ./input/ and merge them together to a "SuperKit"
+3. run python create_superkit.py and the program will parse the DNA files in the default directory ./input/ and merge them together to a "SuperKit"

+## How to use analyse_dna_file.py:

+1. Put your raw autosomal DNA files into the ./input/ folder and make sure they are unpacked (in .txt or .csv format)

+2. run python analyse_dna_file.py and the program will parse the DNA files in the default directory ./input/ and merge them together to a "SuperKit"

 ## TODO list